UWPX/UWPX-Push-Server/README.md

 ```

 ## What the push server stores
-The push server stores the following data persistent in a [Redis](https://redis.io/) key value store.
+The push server stores the following data persistent for up to seven days in a [Redis](https://redis.io/) key value store.

 ![Redis Layout](./docs/Redis-Layout.svg)